pawl/MakerManager/README.md

 Create a MySQL database called "dms_crm" and import the database schema for the "tbl_badges" table located in protected/data/badges.sql.

 The file accessControlWebservice.py in protected/data/ needs to be placed on the server connected to the access controller.
-It's a webserver that Maker Manager communicates with ication with the access controller.
+It's a webserver that Maker Manager communicates with the access controller.
 A quick way to make sure it's running at startup is by creating a cronjob for it with the @reboot command.

 #### Technical
 Maker Manager is built using a PHP framework called Yii and it uses a MySQL database.
 The frontend was mostly done using Twitter Bootstrap.
 The parts which interact with the access control system are written in Python.